tswayd/analyzing_covid_mobility_dataset/README.md

 That data is available from the following URL: https://covid19.apple.com/mobility

 It currently uses dplyr to work with some of the tabular data.
-Eventually, it will also include use of ggplot2 to visuale the data.
+Eventually, it will also include use of ggplot2 to visualize the data.

 ### Log

+* 2020-10-01: Made a long Analysis Rmd and references.bib.
+Fixed up the functions to return object and remove spaces in output file.
+Fixed functions to also run specifically from the right package and other details.
 * 2020-09-19: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from different transportation types.
 Made that script into a function (state_count).
 Added a for loop to iterate over a vector of states in both functions (state_count),(subset_mobility_data_to_state).
 * 2020-09-19: Loaded latest data from Apple Mobility Covid data (09-17-2020).
 * 2020-09-16: Initial commit of README into repository.
 Eventually commited all files into repository.
 Remembered to connect to email for github instead of normal email.